democrobot/democracrm/docs/development/data.md

 ### Phase One

-The initial focus is exclusively on Pennsylvania, and the data for the first phase of development will be sourced
+The initial focus is exclusively on (1) the development and launch of the platform and (2) field testing of the platform in Pennsylvania, and the data for the first phase of development will be sourced from:
-from:

 - [PA General Assembly website](https://www.palegis.us) for governing body data.
 The site is under redevelopment and provides new RSS feeds of some of this information.
 The initial scrapers are functional as well.
-- [Plural (formerly Open States)](https://pluralpolicy.com/) for legislative session (and possibly also governing body) data.
+- [Plural Policy (formerly Open States)](https://pluralpolicy.com/) for legislative session (and possibly also governing body) data.
 - [PA Department of State website](https://www.pavoterservices.pa.gov/Pages/PurchasePAFullVoterExport.aspx) for full exports of voter registration data.
 This data appears to be published weekly, and will likely be refreshed in the platform quarterly.